clareliguori/run-model-context-protocol-servers-with-aws-lambda/DEVELOP.md

 cdk bootstrap aws://<aws account id>/us-east-2
 ```

-Deploy the Cognito user pool for OAuth authentication via the MCP streamable HTTP transport.
+The examples use Cognito for OAuth authentication used by MCP streamable HTTP transport.
+You will need your own domain name to use for auto-discovery of your Cognito endpoints
+by MCP clients.
+In `examples/servers/auth/lib/mcp-auth.ts`, replace `liguori.people.aws.dev`
+with your domain name.
+It must already be registered as a hosted zone in Route53.

+Deploy the OAuth authentication stack.

 ```bash
 cd examples/servers/auth